robins/postgres/src/bin/psql/README.md

 Unsupported | Not supported (yet)
 Partial | Only some combinations supported
-**Yes** | Supported by this branch (not Native)
+**Yes** | Supported by this branch (not Native) Supported | All combinations (now) supported by this branch

 SQL Commands | Redshift Support